Our next session was on November 12 at 6:00 p.m. and our topic was Hear Our Voice: Elevating, Restoring, and Rejuvenating

 The New York Times Culture Issue

-Our next session is set for October 15 at 6:00 p.m. and we will be discussing Ghost River
+Our session was set for October 15 at 6:00 p.m. and we will be discussed Ghost River

 About Ghost River: